fmorenodev/rogue/README.md

 -GUI
 --~~Player info~~
 --Enemies/objects/items info
+--add info for entities with animations
 --~~log system~~
 ---~~add existing actions to log system~~
+--fix signal coupling for info elements
 -search for new fonts for the game and menus
 -menu styling
 --create better design for the menus